 Startled, I looked around to see an old man with wispy silver-gray hair smiling at me.
 His

-stooped posture and hollow cheeks betrayed a frailty brought on by prolonged illness and old
+stooped posture and hollow cheeks betrayed a frailty brought on by old age and a hard life.

 "These shoes sure look interesting," I said after regaining my composure.